rems-project/armv8a-address-translation/README.md

 # ARMv8-A Address Translation: Isabelle Proof Scripts

-This directory contains the Isabelle scripts for the proof about ARMv8-A address translation presented in §8 of the paper.
-It imports our ARMv8-A model and the Sail and Lem support libraries from the directory snapshots/isabelle in this archive.
+This directory contains the Isabelle scripts for the proof about ARMv8-A address translation presented in §8 of the paper "ISA Semantics for ARMv8-A, RISC-V, and CHERI-MIPS".
+The proof scripts import our ARMv8-A model as well as the Sail and Lem support libraries (see below).
 The main proof is structured into files as follows:

 - `Address_Translation_Pure.thy` contains our pure characterisation of address translation.